Transvaginal Mesh Failure

 If you or someone you care about has a transvaginal mesh used to correct pelvic organ prolapse and suffered any of the above symptoms, our law firm may be able to help.
 Contact us today to learn how.

-This law firm is not associated with, sponsored by, or affiliated with the Food and Drug Administration or the New England Journal of Medicine.
+This law firm is not associated with, sponsored by, or affiliated with the New England Journal of Medicine or the U.S. Food and Drug Administration.